CAREER FILES: Lesser known tips for acing a job interview

 Even when you're face to face, people will mumble when they ask you questions.
 Don’t be afraid to say, ‘I actually didn’t get all of that.
 Do you mind just repeating the end of that?’ so that you can answer the question with confidence.

-It's also critical to know about an organization and what they do.
-In every interview they will ask, ‘what do you know about our organization and why do you want to work with us’?
+It's also critical to know about an organisation and what they do.
+In every interview they will ask, ‘what do you know about our organisation and why do you want to work with us’?
 You've got to be able to answer that and have knowledge of the company and articulate that you have done your research.
 Then if you’ve set yourself up well, gotten along with the interviewer and showcased your skills, it will be down to your skills and industry experience.

 Personality does play a factor but being able to sort of mimic the person you’re meeting with and somewhat mirroring their behaviour will hold you in good stead.
 For instance, if they’re quiet, ensuring you’re not too loud.
 Just be on their level.
 They’ll set the expectations and guidelines on how things should run.